reimerb13/NFL-Super-Bowl-Analysis/README.md

 From the projection, Florida should have four more Super Bowls in the next 15 years.
 Arizona should have three additional Super Bowls, while Texas and California should each have two additional Super Bowls.
 Georgia, Louisiana, Minnesota, and Indiana should each have one additional Super Bowl.

+# Conclusions

+Geographic location does play a role in Super Bowl scores.